SushmithaM13/SushmithaM13/README.md

 <!--
 **SushmithaM13/SushmithaM13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->
-Passionate Full-Stack Web Developer with expertise in HTML, CSS, JavaScript, React, Node.js, Express, and MongoDB.
-Experienced in building solo and collaborative projects, following industry best practices.
-Skilled in problem-solving, adaptability, and teamwork, with a focus on writing clean, efficient, and scalable code.
+Dynamic and detail-oriented Full Stack Web Developer with expertise in HTML, CSS, JavaScript, React, Node.js, Express, and MongoDB.
+Skilled in building responsive web applications, problem-solving, and teamwork.
+Experienced in solo and collaborative projects, delivering clean, efficient, and scalable code.
+Passionate about creating seamless user experiences.

 Here are some ideas to get you started: